 As one of the oldest book and print museums in the world, the Gutenberg-Museum in Mainz is home to an unique collection of rare books including the famous Gutenberg Bible, the earliest major book printed in the western world using mass-produced movable metal type, as well as a rich collection of numerous selected objects related to the art and history of book printing, typography and media development across various cultures, from Europe to Asia and the Islamic world.

-On the occasion of the 75th anniversary of Rheinland-Pfalz, the temporary exhibition is telling stories about the prominent guests and their visit to Rheinland-Pfalz and the museum since it's formation in 1962.
-Among the national and international guests were Queen Elizabeth II, George W Bush, Mikhail Gorbachev, Angela Merkel, Helmut Schmidt, Marc Chagall or Umberto Eco, to name just a few, who expressed their enthusiasm for the museum with personal statements in the visitors guest book.
+On the occasion of the 75th anniversary of Rheinland-Pfalz, the temporary exhibition presents stories about the prominent guests and their visit to Rheinland-Pfalz and the museum since it's founding in 1962.
+Among the national and international guests were Queen Elizabeth II, George W Bush, Mikhail Gorbachev, Angela Merkel, Helmut Schmidt, Marc Chagall or Umberto Eco, to name just a few, who expressed their enthusiasm for the museum with a personal dedication in the visitors guest book.

 As an omnipresent element within the Gutenberg-Museum ‘the open book’ is forming the central motif of our exhibition design – the open book invites the visitors for browsing, discovering, reading and understanding.
 The display elements are spatially composed as varying analogies to the open book and as a family are forming a ‘library’ offering a strong recognisable and lasting image of the exhibition.